jacksonliam/mjpg-streamer/README.md

  ---------------------------------------------------------------

 ```
-ISO doesn't work due to it not working in raspistill.
+Some of the camera options like ISO may not work due to it not working in the mmal-libs.

-Minimum working delay seems to be about 100ms to give you about 8fps.
+Video mode is the default as it allows much smoother video (higher framerates).
+Stills mode allows you to use the full-frame of the sensor, but has a max framerate of around 8fps, probably less.

 There's no preview output shown on the raspi screen.

 This should run indefinately.